compops/pmmh-correlated2015/README.md

 # pmmh-correlated2015
 This code was downloaded from < https://github.com/compops/pmmh-correlated2015 > and contains the code used to produce the results in

-J. Dahlin, F. Lindsten, J. Kronander and T. B. Schön, Accelerating pseudo-marginal Metropolis-Hastings by correlating auxiliary variables.
+J. Dahlin, F. Lindsten, J. Kronander and T. B. Schön, **Accelerating pseudo-marginal Metropolis-Hastings by correlating auxiliary variables**.
 Pre-print, arXiv:1512:05483v1, 2015.

 The paper is available as a preprint from < http://arxiv.org/pdf/1512.05483 > (and < http://liu.johandahlin.com/ >).